MariSchn/ETH-Algorithms-Lab-2024/Week_10/The_Hand's_Tourney/README.md

 ## 📝 Problem Description

-We are given a set of $N$ tent locations on a 2D plane.
-The goal is to assign each tent to a family, subject to certain rules.
-An assignment is considered $(f, s)$-reasonable if it satisfies three conditions:
+A set of $N$ tent locations is given on a 2D plane.
+The objective is to assign each tent to a family, following specific rules.
+An assignment is called $(f, s)$-reasonable if the following conditions hold:
-1. Every tent is assigned to one of $f$ families.
+1. Each tent is assigned to one of $f$ families.
-2. Each of the $f$ families receives at least $k$ tents.
+2. Every family receives at least $k$ tents.
-3. The squared Euclidean distance between any two tents assigned to *different* families is at least $s$.
+3. The squared Euclidean distance between any two tents assigned to different families is at least $s$.

-Your task is to solve two independent problems based on these rules:
+Two independent problems are posed based on these rules:
-1. Given a fixed number of families $f_0$, find the largest possible value of $s$ for which an $(f_0, s)$-reasonable assignment exists.
+1. For a fixed number of families $f_0$, determine the largest possible value of $s$ such that an $(f_0, s)$-reasonable assignment exists.
-2. Given a fixed minimum squared distance $s_0$, find the largest number of families $f$ for which an $(f, s_0)$-reasonable assignment can be made.
+2. For a fixed minimum squared distance $s_0$, determine the largest number of families $f$ for which an $(f, s_0)$-reasonable assignment is possible.

-For each test case, you will be provided with the number of tents $N$, the minimum tents per family $k$, a target number of families $f_0$, a target squared distance $s_0$, and the coordinates of all $N$ tents.
-You must output the answers to both questions.
+The answers to both questions must be output for each test case.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

-The problem revolves around distances between tents.
-A brute-force approach of checking all pairs of tents would be too slow given the potential number of tents.
-How can we efficiently find the pairs of tents that are closest to each other?
-Considering the geometric arrangement of the tent locations is key.
+The geometric arrangement of the tent locations suggests that we can use a **Delaunay triangulation**.
+By constructing the Delaunay triangulation, we can quickly identify all pairs of tents that are nearest to each other without checking every possible pair.

 </details>

 <details>

 <summary>Hint #2</summary>

 The core constraint states that if two tents are "too close" (i.e., their squared distance is less than $s$), they *must* belong to the same family.
 This suggests that we can think of tents as being forced into groups.
 This grouping has a transitive property: if tent A must be with tent B, and tent B must be with tent C, then all three must belong to the same family.
 This is the definition of a connected component.

 </details>

 <details>

 <summary>Hint #3</summary>
 Consider the relationships between tents in increasing order of distance.
 If we process pairs of tents from closest to farthest, we can dynamically merge groups.
 A Union-Find data structure is perfectly suited for managing these dynamic sets and tracking which tents must belong to the same family.

 </details>

 <details>

 <summary>Hint #4</summary>

 For the general case where a family requires $k > 1$ tents, simply counting the number of groups (components) is not enough.
 You also need to know the *size* of each group (i.e., how many tents it contains).
 The problem then becomes: given a collection of components of various sizes, how can we combine them to form the maximum number of valid families, where each family requires at least $k$ tents?
 This is a combinatorial counting problem on the component sizes.
 </details>

 ## ✨ Solutions

 <details>

 <summary>First Solution (Test Set 1, 2)</summary>

-### Approach

-For the first two test sets, we have two simplifying assumptions: each family requires at least one tent ($k=1$), and for the first question, the number of families is equal to the number of tents ($f_0 = n$).

 The problem's focus on distances between points, especially nearest neighbors, suggests that a geometric structure like a **Delaunay Triangulation** is highly effective.
 The Delaunay triangulation of a set of points has the property that the closest pair of points will always form an edge in the triangulation.
 This allows us to avoid checking all $O(n^2)$ pairs and instead focus only on the $O(n)$ edges of the triangulation.

+For the first two test sets, we have two simplifying assumptions:
+- Each family requires at least one tent ($k=1$)
+- For the first question, the number of families is equal to the number of tents ($f_0 = n$).

-#### Answering Question 1 (Find max $s$ for $f_0=n$ families)
+### Answering Question 1 (Find max $s$ for $f_0=n$ families)

 With the assumptions $k=1$ and $f_0=n$, every family must be assigned exactly one tent.
 An assignment is $(n, s)$-reasonable if the distance between any two tents (which now belong to different families) is at least $s$.
 We want to find the largest possible $s$.
 This is determined by the two closest tents.
 If their squared distance is $d_{min}$, then any $s \le d_{min}$ is valid.
 The maximum possible value for $s$ is therefore precisely $d_{min}$.

 To find this, we can compute the Delaunay triangulation of all tent locations, find the length of every edge, and the smallest of these squared lengths is our answer.

-#### Answering Question 2 (Find max $f$ for a given $s_0$)
+### Answering Question 2 (Find max $f$ for a given $s_0$)

 Here, we are given a minimum squared distance $s_0$ and must find the maximum number of families we can accommodate.
 The condition states that any two tents with a squared distance less than $s_0$ *must* belong to the same family.